mitre-attack/attack-navigator/USAGE.md

 - <b>Show header</b> controls whether the header is shown at all.
 If the legend is undocked from the header it will still be shown.
+- <b>Show copyright</b> controls whether the versioned MITRE copyright line and its reserved footer space are shown.
 - <b>Show about</b> controls whether the about (layer name and description) section of the header is visible.
 If the layer has no name nor description, the control will be disabled and the section automatically hidden.
 - <b>Show domain</b> controls whether the domain (layer domain and version) section is visible in the header.
 This